-Set in a gorgeous aged yellow coloured mansion that used to be the Governor’s Residence with large, almost park-like surroundings featuring huge old trees, plenty of birds and other wildlife, this place is an oasis of calm and class in the middle of the bustling city that surrounds it.
-Quite pricey compared to your typical Thai restaurant in Thailand but this place offers classic Thai cuisine prepared, presented and performed with care and attention to detail.
+Set in a gorgeous aged yellow coloured mansion that used to be the Governor’s Residence with large, almost park-like surroundings featuring substantial old trees, plenty of birds and other wildlife, this place is an oasis of calm and class in the middle of the bustling city that surrounds it.
+Quite pricey compared to your typical Thai restaurant in Thailand, but this place offers classic Thai cuisine prepared, presented and performed with care and attention to detail.

 Location on Google Maps here.

 This is a place where you’ll often see large families coming to eat together.
-Another sight, the westerners brought in by a Thai business partner or friend.
+Another sight, the westerners brought in by a Thai business partner or companion.
 After a while, the old lady owner usually shuffles around between the tables to check that everything is ok and is happy to talk about food and recipes with the customers.